fharris/curiositymonolith/automatic-deployment.md

 ![](RackMultipart20231003-1-aq9tt0_html_623f9f7e813e664e.png)

+if the jobs fails, give it a new try because there is a command that takes a bit longer to run the first time it runs...

 Once the job runs successfully if you run the following command, you should see the application running in your browser at **HTTP://localhost:9000** :